go-external-config/go/README.md

 See also [go-log4g](https://github.com/go-log4g/core).

+### Testing

+Go runs tests with the package directory as the working directory rather than the module root. `go-external-config` automatically detects the Go test runner and locates the module root by searching parent directories for `go.mod`.

+When running tests, default configuration is looked up in:

+1. The module directory
+2. The `config/` subdirectory of the module directory

 ## Using Environment Variables

 When running applications on a cloud platform (such as Kubernetes) you often need to read config values that the platform supplies.
 Assume there’s an environment variable called `CLUSTER`: